Authored by the expert who managed and guided the team behind the Italy Property Pack

 How many days do rentals stay listed in Umbria as of 2026?

-As of early 2026, rental properties in Umbria stay listed for an average of 75 to 90 days (about 2.5 to 3 months) before finding a tenant.
+As of 2026, the average long-term rental in Umbria stays listed for about 45 to 70 days before finding a tenant.

 Which months have peak tenant demand in Umbria?

-The peak months for tenant demand in Umbria are August through October, driven primarily by university student arrivals in Perugia, followed by a secondary peak in January and February.
+The peak tenant demand months in Umbria are August, September and October in Perugia, with another smaller wave in January and February.

 Don't buy the wrong property, in the wrong area of Umbria